facebook/docusaurus/docs/getting-started-publishing.md

 If you haven't done so already, you can [setup CircleCI](https://circleci.com/signup/) for your open source project.
 Afterwards, in order to enable automatic deployment of your site and documentation via CircleCI, just configure Circle to run the `publish-gh-pages` script as part of the deployment step.
 You can follow the steps below to get that setup.

-1. Ensure the GitHub account that will be set as the `GIT_USER` has `write` access to the repo that contains the documentation, by checking `Settings | Collaborators & teams` in the repo.
+1. Ensure the GitHub account that will be set as the `GIT_USER` has `write` access to the repository that contains the documentation, by checking `Settings | Collaborators & teams` in the repository.
 1. Log into GitHub as the `GIT_USER`.
-1. Go to https://github.com/settings/tokens for the `GIT_USER` and generate a new [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/), granting it full control of private repositories through the `repo` access scope.
+1. Go to https://github.com/settings/tokens for the `GIT_USER` and generate a new [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/), granting it full control of private repositories through the `repository` access scope.
 Store this token in a safe place, making sure to not share it with anyone.
 This token can be used to authenticate GitHub actions on your behalf in place of your GitHub password.
 1. Open your Circle CI dashboard, and navigate to the Settings page for your repository, then select "Environment variables".
-The URL looks like https://circleci.com/gh/ORG/REPO/edit#env-vars, where "ORG/REPO" should be replaced with your own GitHub org/repo.
+The URL looks like https://circleci.com/gh/ORG/REPO/edit#env-vars, where "ORG/REPO" should be replaced with your own GitHub organization/repository.
 1. Create a new environment variable named `GITHUB_TOKEN`, using your newly generated access token as the value.
-1. Create a `.circleci` folder and create a `config.yml` under that folder.
+1. Create a `.circleci` directory and create a `config.yml` under that directory.
 1. Copy the text below into `.circleci/config.yml`.

 ```yaml
 # If you only want circle to run on direct commits to master, you can uncomment this out